We work with many different organizations and individuals who are passionate about children gaining voice and roles in their school communities.

-We collaborate with many different non profit organizations including schools like PS 20 (the Clinton Hill School) and Little Red School House (LREI), and the National Council of the Social Studies (NCSS), Morningside Center for Teaching Social Responsibility, the Cloud Institute for Sustainability Education.
+This includes the innovation incubator, 1776 where we are members.
+And schools like PS 20 (the Clinton Hill School) and Little Red School House (LREI), Morningside Center for Teaching Social Responsibility, the Cloud Institute for Sustainability Education and the TED Residency.

 National Council for the Social Studies (NCSS)

 NCSS defines social studies as "the integrated study of the social sciences and humanities to promote civic competence."
 Within the school program, social studies provides coordinated, systematic study drawing upon such disciplines as anthropology, archaeology, economics, geography, history, law, philosophy, political science, psychology, religion, and sociology, as well as appropriate content from the humanities, mathematics, and natural sciences.
 In essence, social studies promotes knowledge of and involvement in civic affairs.
 And because civic issues—such as health care, crime, and foreign policy—are multidisciplinary in nature, understanding these issues and developing resolutions to them require multidisciplinary education.
 These characteristics are the key defining aspects of social studies.